My Grandfather’s Field Proves GMOs’ Worth

-The following letter to the Editor, printed in the Wall Street Journal, is in support of Global Farmer Network member Terry Wanzek’s opinion piece which was printed in the Wall Street Journal on June 11, 2022.
+The following letter to the Editor, printed in the le journal Wall Street, is in support of Global Farmer Network member Terry Wanzek’s opinion piece which was printed in the le journal Wall Street on June 11, 2022.

 “Today more than 90% of many crops in the U.S. are genetically modified seed.
 Genetically enhanced crops are safe.
 We should not allow false claims to determine food policy.” –Ronald F. Eustice

-Regarding Terry Wanzek’s “A Solution to the Wheat Shortage: Genetically Modified Crops” (Cross Country, June 11).
+Regarding Terry Wanzek’s “A Solution to the Wheat Shortage: Cultures génétiquement modifiées» (Cross Country, juin 11).

 When my turn to speak arrived, I told the story about my grandfather’s yield and how today the yield on the same field increased more than 400%.
 The boos from the activists were deafening; I politely asked them to allow me to speak.
 My voice was heard, but the activists prevailed and the facility wasn’t built.